craftcms/docs/docs/cloud/environments.md

 ### robots.txt

-For any environment that is not marked as production, Craft Cloud will serve requests to `robots.txt` with this body:
+For any environment that is not marked as production, Cloud injects a `robots.txt` with this body, to prevent indexing:

 ```
 User-agent: *
 Disallow: /
 ```

-So they don’t get indexed by search engines.
-Production environments will allow the application to dictate the contents of `robots.txt`.
+Production environments allow the application to dictate the contents of `robots.txt`.
+This is typically handled by creating `templates/robots.txt.twig` and populating it with static text, or using a plugin like [SEOMatic](plugin:seomatic) that expose an editing interface in the control panel.

 ## Deleting an Environment